-Once a student has completed the written portion of the comprehensive exam, an oral examination with the student's Comprehensive Examination Committee will be scheduled.
-The oral examination must be conducted in such a manner (i.e. Skype, BlackBoard Collaborate or other acceptable technological means) that there is visualization between all involved parties.
+Once a student has completed the written portion of the comprehensive exam, an oral examination with the student's Comprehen-Sport Management doctoral students are required to suc- sive Examination Committee will be scheduled.
+The oral examination must be conducted in such a manner (i.e. Skype, Jigsaw, or other acceptable technological means) that there is visualization between all involved parties.
 Performance on both the written and oral components of the exam must be acceptable to the comprehensive examination committee for the student to receive a passing grade.